What is container drayage shipping?

 Intermodal shipping accounts for a sufficient part of overall cargo movement.
 According to the Intermodal Association of North America, 95 percent of intermodal freight goes in a container at some point in transit.
 This means utilizing container drayage freight carriers or drayage shipping services, which is primarily transporting a container, is critical for companies who ship intermodal.

 - Facility to the port, rail yard, or another facility

 What does the drayage transportation process look like?

 The intermodal drayage process begins with receiving a container with freight at the port, facility, warehouse, or a rail point.
 Then, the received goods are separated, loaded and taken to its next destination point.
 Short distance shipping as drayage is handled by trucks.
-Consequently, companies who use drayage services need accurate scheduling and shipment planning.
+Consequently, companies that use drayage services need accurate scheduling and shipment planning.
 That’s where a third-party logistics provider (3PLs) can help.

 Ultimately, any successful logistics operation starts with proper planning.
 Make sure to find a reliable transportation partner.
 Whenever you need to pick up freight and move it to the next hub, drayage services step into the game.
-It can be a efficient solution for your intermodal strategy.
+It can be an efficient solution for your intermodal strategy.